 So…you’ll have to do a bit of mental math here.
 If all you need is 60 grams a day, you can easily get by on 15 grams per meal (snacks and lower protein foods will top you up!).
 If you need in the 70-90 gram range, aim for closer to 20 grams per meal.
 And if you need about 100 grams or more, strive for meals to have 30 grams.

 How can I get all this protein??

-If you are on a plant-based diet, this is a great list.
+If you are on a plant-based diet, this is a great list of plant protein sources.
 For a quick look at options for the omnivore, check out a previous post.
 And if you are curious about using a protein powder, I’ve got you covered.